jrpotter/notebook/notes/c23/declarations.md

 A **definition** is a declaration that causes storage to be reserved for the object (for object types) or includes the function body (for function types).

+Since C23, function definitions may omit parameter names.
+This mirrors how function declarations work.

 %%ANKI
 Basic
 A definition contains how many declarators?